Should I become a corporate lawyer?

 Practising law is one of the most prestigious career paths in Australia.
 But most people don’t realise just how vast the law industry is.
-With different types of lawyers specialising in different areas, it can be tricky to know which area is right for you.

 Whether you are just commencing your law journey, or are already a lawyer wanting to pursue a new type of law, you may have asked yourself: should I become a corporate lawyer?